-I know of a few film projects to have successfully used ACES-colorimetry footage in editorial/online process with AVID Media Composer.
+I know of a few film projects to have successfully used ACES-colorimetry footage in editorial/offline process with AVID Media Composer.
 I’m not sure timed-text or fades were involved or not, though.

-You are correct in auspicing ACES is used for online editorial, as that would be the perfect world.
+You are correct in auspicing ACES is used for offline editorial, as that would be the perfect world.

 However, not using ACES2065-1 encoded proxies during online does not necessarily break ACES ― as I will explain at the end of the post.